dataluscorp/browser/browser/components/newtab/docs/index.rst

 ======================
-Firefox Home (New Tab)
+Datalus Home (New Tab)
 ======================

-All files related to Firefox Home, which includes content that appears on ``about:home``, ``about:newtab``, and ``about:welcome``, can be found in the ``browser/components/newtab`` directory.
+All files related to Datalus Home, which includes content that appears on ``about:home``, ``about:newtab``, and ``about:welcome``, can be found in the ``browser/components/newtab`` directory.
 Some of these source files (such as ``.js``, ``.jsx``, and ``.sass``) require an additional build step.
 We are working on migrating this to work with ``mach``, but in the meantime, please